-As a teacher, and the youngest person to ever pass the exorcist exam, Yukio’s calm, mature and a good listener.
-But his patience only goes so far (especially with his brother Rin).
+As a teacher, and the youngest person to ever pass the exorcist exam, Yukio’s calm,

 But sometimes Yukio lets his “insecurities” stand in the way of what matters.
 But that’s what makes Yukio an interesting character (and teacher) in the Blue Exorcist series.

 Junichirou is an eccentric anime teacher.
 He’s an Otaku, and loves collecting anime

 That’s what makes Junichirou Kagami another breed of “teacher” to begin with.
 With only a few similarities in his styles of teaching.

 Like how he uses his knowledge and wisdom of gaming, and comes up with metaphors and examples to “break” things down.
 So anyone can understand it.